quotient-im/Quaternion/README.md

   hyperlink matrix user IDs in messages.
 By default it's true.
 - `auto_markdown` - since version 0.0.95 beta 3, and only if built with Qt 5.14
-  or newer (that pertains to all binaries at GitHub Releases as well as to Flatpaks), setting this to `true` makes Quaternion parse all messages that you send as Markdown, without having to prepend them with `/md` command.
-  By default, this is `false` now since it cannot be enabled in builds with older Qt and since the whole functionality is experimental.
+  or newer (that pertains to all binaries at GitHub Releases as well as to Flatpaks), Quaternion supports Markdown when entering messages.
+Quaternion only treats the message as Markdown if the message starts with `/md` command (the command itself is removed from the message before sending).
+Setting `auto_markdown` to `true` enables Markdown parsing in all messages that _do not_ start with `/plain` instead.
+By default, this setting is `false` since the current Qt support of Markdown is buggy, it cannot be enabled in builds with older Qt and the whole functionality is experimental.
 If you have it enabled, feel free to submit bug reports at the usual place.

 Since version 0.0.95, all Quaternion binaries at GitHub Releases are compiled